ashadria1/team-profile-generator/README.md

 ### Roster output

-The app will generate a `team.html` page in the `output` directory, that displays a nicely formatted team roster.
+The app will generate a `team.html` page in the `output` directory that displays a nicely formatted team roster.
 Each team member will display Name, Role, ID, and a Role-specific property (School, link to GitHub profile, or office number).

 ## Relevant links:

 - Screenshot of unit tests passing:

 ![Screenshot of unit tests in action!](Develop/Assets/Unit-Tests-Pass.PNG?raw=true "Screenshot of unit tests in action!")

 - Screenshot of sample output:

 ![Screenshot of sample output!](Develop/Assets/Sample-Output.PNG?raw=true "Screenshot of sample output!")

 - The URL of the GitHub repository:  https://github.com/ashadria1/Team-Profile-Generator